DeisData/deisdata.github.io/python/data-structures/index.md

 ### Give a key a new value
-Giving keys new values works just like reassigning in lists.
+Giving a key a new value works just like reassigning an item in a list.
 Note that this means that you cannot have two identical keys in the same dictionary.

 ```python